101 Planners » Personal Development » Habits » Atomic Habits

 Atomic Habits Review

 I found the book to be extremely effective.
 I have read many books on habit formation and yet this one still stood out.
 I love the idea of starting with small changes.
 I have tried to change my habits many times over the years and have never really been successful in the long term.
 I love the two-minute rule.
 I don’t have a lot of spare time but I can spare two minutes.
 When I start out planning to exercise for two minutes I often carry on, but if I didn’t initially plan to go for two minutes, then I wouldn’t have started.
 I am an “all-or-nothing” kind of person so the two-minute rule was a game-changer for me.
-The main idea of the atomic habits book is that tiny changes add up over time and make a big difference.
+The main idea of the Atomic Habits book is that tiny changes add up over time and make a big difference.
 Before I read the book I didn’t really bother making small changes.
 I would set my goals to exercise for an hour or two a day and then eventually land up doing nothing.

 I am a very goal-oriented person and this book puts more focus on the process than the goal, which I found to be an interesting concept and I started putting more focus on processes in my life as a result.

 The book is easy to read so it was enjoyable as well.
 Some books are too academic or detailed and I feel like I’m back at school.
 This book was an easy read and very practical which I love.
 It is full of actionable advice.
+I also liked the fact that there are many strategies presented in the book.
+You are bound to find at least a few helpful.

-Click to rate this post!
+Click to rate this page!

-[Total: 41 Average: 4.8]
+[Total: 69 Average: 4.8]

 About the Author